VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 ---

-I know this is a lot and might have been slightly more entertaining as an audiobook.
+I know this is a lot, and it might have been slightly more entertaining as an audiobook.
 Still, I hope I conveyed the value in design systems and component libraries and the lessons we learned in project management, communications, accessibility, engineering, and testing to build something that will impact the lives of millions.
 I hope you can do the same...but better.

+Now go take a nap.
+You earned it.